-The carrying amount of accounts receivable, accounts payable, accrued expenses, and convertible loan as reported on the consolidated balance sheets as of December 31, 2014 and 2015, approximate fair value, due to the short-term duration of these instruments.
+The carrying amount of accounts receivable, accounts payable, accrued expenses, and other non-current liabilities as reported on the consolidated balance sheets as of December 31, 2014 and 2015, and as of June 30, 2016, approximate fair value, due to the short-term duration of these instruments.
 The Company may elect to measure financial instruments and certain other items at fair value at specified election dates in the future.